 India Travel Tips: My Tips for Women Traveling in India

-Unfortunately there is a lot of negative press about traveling in India, especially for women.
+Unfortunately there is a lot of negative press about women traveling in India.
 But, I’ve been traveling around India independently, on a budget and mostly solo for over 24 months happily and safely.
-I love this country, traveling in India is an amazing and life changing experience and so I want to share with you my tips for traveling in India as a woman with the hope that I can put your mind to rest that India is not as scary as you may have heard!
+I love this country, traveling in India is an amazing and life changing experience and so I want to share with you my tips for women traveling in India with the hope that I can put your mind to rest that India is not as scary as you may have heard!

-That said, I do agree that, especially at first, India can be a difficult country to travel in, and of course you need to be cautious when traveling in India but it’s not as bad as the media might make it out to be.
+That said, I do agree that, especially at first, India can be a difficult country to travel in, even more so for women, and of course you need to be cautious when traveling in India but it’s not as bad as the media might make it out to be.

 So please don’t let fear stop you from experiencing the most amazing, mind blowing, magical and life changing travel destination there is – it really is Incredible India and the rewards certainly outweigh the challenges!

 Pin me and help other female travellers! 🙂

 I first came to India in January 2013 for 2 months and my first few days traveling in India were difficult – India was a massive culture shock, totally overwhelming, I found traveling here really challenging and got sick a lot which didn’t help but I still fell in love with India.